wtPLSQL/wtPLSQL/docs/demo/Test-Runner.md

 /
 ```

 Setting a value for WT_ASSERT.G_TESTCASE in the SIMPLE_TEST_RUNNER package sets a test case for all following assertions.
-This value can be set multiple times within a Test Runner.
+This value can be set multiple times within a test runner package.
 The results summary will show the number of test cases.
 The test results details will group assertions by test case.

 Run this: